 527. Democracy, Language, and Literature

-A linked session arranged in conjunction with The Presidential Forum: Language, Literature, Learning
+A linked session arranged in conjunction with the The Presidential Forum: Language, Literature, Learning

 Presiding: Gaurav G. Desai, Tulane Univ.

 1. "Citizen Journalism in Iran," Negar Mottahedeh, Duke Univ.